 There is a wealth of research and human clinical data on the markers that have been used in the GI EcologiX, in their relation to chronic disease.

-This microbiome test is a brand new stool test that looks at the health of the microbiome (the gut ecosystem) using DNA technology.
+This microbiome test is a recently developed stool test that looks at the health of the microbiome (the gut ecosystem) using DNA technology.
 It enables me to really personalise your programme, by using a specifically targeted approach.

 It looks for pathogenic bacteria, fungal overgrowth, as well as parasites and commensal (beneficial) bacteria.
-It also assesses gastrointestinal health markers for Helicobacter pylori, inflammation, digestive enzyme function, and the integrity of the intestinal lining.
+It also assesses gastrointestinal health markers for Helicobacter pylori, inflammation, digestive enzyme function, bile acids, faecal blood, and the integrity of the intestinal lining.
 Read more here.